jenniferyen/spl-token-balance-reader/README.md

 2. More responsive styling for different breakpoints and browsers
 3. More thorough TypeScript typing
 4. Refactoring code and moving hard-coded constants into shared variables
+5. A better way to order token balances
-5. A way to filter or search for tokens
+6. A way to filter or search for tokens
-6. More information about each token when you click on individual token cards
+7. More information about each token when you click on individual token cards

 ## Thank you Phantom team! :)